Close Me | BookmarkBottom | Feedback | Print |

 Yes, Aeschylus said it was Truth, and a Poet said it was Innocence.
 They're all right, but we digress ...

-We evolved to making our own reservations to best represent our own interests and to be able to have "choice" control during the tour.
+We evolved to making our own reservations to best represent our own interests and to be able to have "choice" and "control" during the tour.
 We progressed from booking tours, to using a travel agent, to setting everything up ourselves.
 Its a very natural course to follow.
-If you use a travel agent, you cannot make any changes without going through your agent - all good site destinations work with that ethic, even if you are at the tour site and your travel agent is twelve time zone hours different and/or closed, you must still go through the agent.
-If your agent is lazy, inefficient, or otherwise constrained (tight office budget) and has not followed up, you can't initiate, confirm, or change anything, you must go through your agent.
-If you do your own bookings you can adjust to on the spot changing of external requirements or conditions.
-On the other hand, if you don't have the time to plan a tour, or it is late into the season, or you are new to foreign travel then joining an established tour group has many advantages.
+If a person uses a travel agent, one cannot make any changes without going through the agent - all good site destinations work with that ethic, even if a traveler is at the tour site and the travel agent is twelve time zone hours away and/or closed, the traveler still must go through the agent.
+If the agent is lazy, inefficient, or otherwise constrained (tight office budget) and has not followed up, the traveler (you) can't initiate, confirm, or change anything, one must go through the agent.
+If a person does their own bookings then the tour-ist can adjust to on the spot changing of external requirements or conditions.

 Good Planning and Navigation Skills Yield Rewards